There is a beautiful verse in the well-known Marian hymn, Immaculate Mary, that says:

 If piety is the generous response to God’s spiritual blessings, patriotism is a generous response to the gift of our homeland (our patria, literally fatherland) that has formed our national character.

 To be American is not only to reside in America.
 It is to adhere to a set of values and beliefs formed by history and culture.
-The founding of America is often referred to as an “experiment” because it of its uniqueness.
-American character was framed by our founding documents that, at the very beginning acknowledge that our inalienable human rights come from God and not the state.
+The founding of America has often been called an “experiment” because it of its uniqueness.
+American character was framed by our colonial past and founding belief that our inalienable human rights come from God and not the state.

-Patriotism as following from the cardinal virtue of justice always seeks the mean between selfishness and selflessness in our relationships with our fellow citizens.
+Patriotism, stemming from justice, always seeks the mean between selfishness and selflessness in our relationships with our fellow citizens.
 It defines our obligation to work for the common good and to preserve certain freedoms for all people as a fundamental human right, or as the Declaration of Independence innumerates: The right to life, liberty, and the pursuit of happiness.
 The “just man” in Sacred Scripture is known by his conduct toward his neighbor (see Psalm 106:3).
 The Christian life informs and guides our patriotic duty.

 At the Regina Academies, our desire for our students is that they will be patriots who love their country but love with true charity, willing to make sacrifices for the good of another.
 Catholic social teaching provides the template for our students’ formation in justice, and therefore our hallmark of patriotism.
 It is drawn from the teachings of popes, beginning with Leo XIII who in his 1891 encyclical, Rerum Novarum, defended the working class and spoke out against the main tenants of socialism, but also against unrestricted capitalism that allows profit to take precedence over people.